 The jailbreak detection task aims to protect LLMs from the impact of jailbreak attacks by detecting jailbreak prompts.
 Existing studies on jailbreak prompt detection can be broadly divided into two categories: external-model-based methods and LLM-feedback-based methods.

 External-model-based methods examine input prompts by using fine-tuned API interfaces or specialized Moderation LLMs.
 These methods typically identify the toxicity of prompts or assess whether they are harmful.
 For example, OpenAI Moderation APIs serve as a dedicated content safety review tool for detecting harmful inputs which are fine-tuned by ChatGPT\cite{RLHF}.
 They classify input text into 11 risk categories and provide corresponding harm scores.
 Similarly, Guard LLMs\cite{Li2024SALADBenchAH, Han2024WildGuardOO} such as Llama Guard\cite{llama-guard} that is fine-tuned from the Llama model, are used to judge the harmfulness of input content.
-Nevertheless, these approaches focus solely on the inherent toxicity of input prompts, failing to account for the crucial interaction with the LLMs.
-Combined with the safety alignment shifts caused by fine-tuning, these methods often suffer from inaccurate judgments.

 Attack pattern-based methods leverage the self-censoring capabilities of LLMs through zero-shot or few-shot prompt engineering, enabling them to function as harmful content detectors\cite{Xie2023DefendingCA, selfex, Jain2023BaselineDF, Wei2023JailbreakAG}.
 Some studies evaluate the responses generated by LLMs to obtain classification results\cite{Zhang2024PARDENCY}.
 Similarity, GradSafe\cite{xie2024gradsafe} compare the gradients of safe and unsafe prompts when setting a \textit{Sure} token as the label.
 However, these methods struggle to identify challenging prompts that do not trigger the safeguards of LLMs.
-This limitation arises because these approaches solely perform detection at the semantic level, thereby losing internal state information.
 Moreover, these methods exhibit inflexibility in handling benign prompts.
-This requires multiple model inferences to acquire and re-process extensive feedback, rendering such methods inefficient for handling normal user queries.

-Distinct from existing jailbreak detection approaches, we propose a multi-agent adaptive guardrail incorporating an immune memory mechanism.
-By utilizing a memory bank to maintain security signatures, our framework achieves adaptive detection for novel jailbreak attacks while simultaneously ensuring the rapid identification of known attack patterns.
+Distinct from existing jailbreak detection approaches, we propose a immune memory adaptive guardrail incorporating an immune memory mechanism.
+By utilizing a memory bank to maintain security signatures, our framework achieves adaptive detection for emerging jailbreak attacks while simultaneously ensuring the rapid identification of known attack patterns.